How to become a Board Certified Behavior Analyst (BCBA)

 5. Take the BCBA exam

 The BCBA exam evaluates knowledge of the BCBA/BCaBA task list.
-The test consists of 150 multiple-choice questions and 10 ungraded, pilot questions.
+The test consists of 185 multiple-choice questions, 10 of which are ungraded, pilot questions.
 All candidates have four hours to complete the exam.

 The exam focuses on the significant disciplines associated with BCBA including: